AARP Eye Center

 Today, AARP, the New York State Caregiving & Respite Coalition and the Council of Senior Centers and Services of New York City, Inc. warned that New York will pay the price if it doesn’t act to support the state’s caregivers.
 As more Boomers face the demands of family caregiving and the state’s elderly population struggles with where to turn, the Association is making fixing New York’s caregiver problems a top priority.

 It’s a top issue for 50+ voters, who make up the most powerful voting demographic in the state.
 AARP is working to make sure the Governor and lawmakers hear that message loud and clear.

-Today, AARP and its partners released Caregivers in Crisis; New York Must Act, which urges Gov. Andrew Cuomo and the state Legislature to:
+Today, AARP and its partners released Caregivers in Crisis FINAL, which urges Gov. Andrew Cuomo and the state Legislature to: